 Clickbait is when someone makes a sensational or exaggerated headline for the primary purpose of grabbing people’s attention.
-A clickbait title can be made for an article, a video, a thumbnail, or something else.
+A clickbait title can be made for an article, a video, or something else.

-Example: As he was reading the latest news with his morning cup of coffee, Bob noticed several clickbait thumbnails at the bottom of the page.
-Some of them piqued his interest.
-However, he didn’t have time to read any of them because he had to get ready for work.
+Example: As he was reading the latest news with his morning cup of coffee, Bob scrolled down and noticed several clickbait thumbnails at the bottom of the page.
+While some of these images piqued his interest, he had no time to waste because he had to get ready for work.

 1. A sensational headline